groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/net/document-merging/merge-dotx-files/_index.md

 Console.WriteLine("\nDOTX files merge completed successfully. \nCheck output in {0}", outputFolder);
 ```
 In this code snippet:
-- `Constants.SAMPLE_DOTX` and `Constants.SAMPLE_DOTX_2` represent paths to the DOTX files you want to merge.
+- `"Your Sample File"` and `"Your Sample File"` represent paths to the DOTX files you want to merge.
 Replace these with your actual file paths.
 - `merger.Join()` is used to add additional DOTX files to the merger.
 - `merger.Save()` combines the DOTX files and saves the merged result to the specified `outputFile` path.